 David Friedman: If getting construction permits take very long in India, the government should make the process faster.
 Why do such approvals take very long?
 If this is because they can take bribes, that would be something government can eliminate.
 The Indian government should make more land available for consumption by freeing up the land which is under its control.

-Friedman’s 25 year old home-schooled daughter, Rebecca, interrupts, saying, “When the internet becomes more popular, powerful, and less expensive, businesses will find it easier to relocate to suburbs or smaller cities.
+Friedman’s 25 year old homeschooled daughter Rebecca Friedman interrupts, saying, “When the internet becomes more popular, powerful, and less expensive, businesses will find it easier to relocate to suburbs or smaller cities.
 Now, people are used to their office buildings.
 It is inertia that stops them.”

 (Rebecca Friedman reminds me of everything I have read about the Friedmans.
 She argues forcefully, like her father.
-David Friedman’s son, Patri Friedman, is a well-known activist whose non-profit was once funded by PayPal co-founder Peter Thiel to build artificial cities in the ocean.)
+David Friedman’s son Patri Friedman is a well-known activist, whose non-profit was once funded by PayPal co-founder Peter Thiel to build artificial cities on the ocean.)

-David Friedman: Land in India is not expensive in areas which are far from the central districts in cities.
+David Friedman: Land in India is not expensive in areas, which are far from the central districts in cities.
 The government should make it easier to telecommute.
-If I call a customer service center in the U.S., I would probably hear an Indian accent.
-Now, that is halfway around the world.
+If I call a customer service center in the US, I would probably hear an Indian accent.
+Now, that is half way around the world.
 The internet will be a very powerful force here.
 Firms stay near the city center because they continually deal with government bureaucrats.
-The more firms have to do this, the greater is the incentive to locate their businesses in the center.
+The more firms have to do this, greater is the incentive to locate their businesses in the center.
 This causes more people to migrate to the center, making homes more expensive near the city center.
 The license-permit raj forces firms to be in the city.

 Shanu Athiparambath: Can the government make homes affordable by lowering interest rates?